 Graduate Admission – Domestic Students

-Applicants applying or reapplying to Texas A&M University-San Antonio are required to pay a non-refundable application fee of $35.
-Each application submitted incurs a required non-refundable application fee, paid through GradCAS, regardless of completion status or admission decision.
+Applicants applying or reapplying to Texas A&M University-San Antonio are required to pay a non-refundable application fee of $35 for Fall 2022.
+The application fee for Spring 2023 and Summer 2023 will be $49.
+Each application submitted incurs a required non-refundable application fee, paid through GradCAS in order for the application to be considered for admission, regardless of completion status or admission decision.

 Application Fee Waivers

 Students may qualify for an admissions application fee waiver.

 Appropriate documentation is required to be eligible for an application fee waiver (i.e. GRE waiver, McNair waiver).
 Other waivers may be considered and will be reviewed upon submission.
 These items can be submitted to the Office of Graduate Studies by email at GraduateAdmissions@tamusa.edu.
 Applicants who do not submit waiver documentation or do not qualify for a waiver will be responsible for application fee payment.

 A student must complete the GradCAS application online at https://gradcas.liaisoncas.org/apply/.
 In cases where multiple applications are submitted, the application submitted most recently, regardless of term or type, will void all previously submitted applications.
 Applicants must submit official transcripts from all colleges and universities previously attended.
 To be considered official, transcripts should have: an original signature of a school official and/or the school seal, must be printed within the year, must be received directly from the sending institution, and mailed directly to GradCAS.
 Transcript submission instructions: https://help.liaisonedu.com/GradCAS_Applicant_Help_Center.

 Domestic applicants who have prior course work from a foreign college or university will be required to submit a course-by-course foreign credential evaluation from one of the four agencies designated in the International Admissions section.
 Foreign transcripts are not required.